 And hot off the press, today a new attack has been reported involving the Snowflake cloud storage platform, and Okta, hacking accounts of Santander and Ticketmaster.
 While few details have been disclosed, this appears to be another supply chain-based attack.

 Given this context, it’s welcome news to see that the recently released NIST Cybersecurity Framework (CSF) 2.0 puts a new emphasis on the importance of securing software supply chains to manage the risks of third-party components and dependencies.
-The updated framework includes NIST software supply chain security guidance for identifying, assessing, and managing risks within software supply chains, ensuring that organizations can protect against vulnerabilities introduced by external suppliers.
+This NIST software supply chain security guidance includes recommendations for identifying, assessing, and managing risks within software supply chains, ensuring that organizations can protect against vulnerabilities introduced by external suppliers.
 It recommends implementing stringent security controls, continuous monitoring, and robust incident response strategies to address potential threats.

 New software supply chain guidelines